• Art Magazine

 Laura Ragucci

-Laura Ragucci is a multifaceted artist who works as an art critic, teacher, artist, and photographer.
+Laura Ragucci is a multifaceted individual who works as an art critic, teacher, artist, and photographer.
 Her passion for art and culture is enriched by her extensive travel experiences, which have allowed her to integrate diverse cultural influences into her work.

 lauraragucci.wixsite.com/miradas